AntoineBRTL/Douglass/README.md

 ## How to use
 ### Disclaimer
-- This virus is for academic purposes, the use of this software is your responsibility.
+- This malware is for academic purposes, the use of this software is your responsibility.
-- As it's a virus, it may cause damage to your computer.
+- As it's a malware, it may cause damage to your computer.

 ### Use with Node.js
 1) Run `npm install`